pryley/site-reviews/readme.txt

 ## Changelog

+= 5.7.0 (2021-02-14) =

+- Added a custom Event Emitter which will allow you to manually initialise the Site Reviews javascript after the DOMContentLoaded event has fired or from Popup events (see: [EVENTS.md](https://github.com/pryley/site-reviews/blob/master/EVENTS.md)
+- Improved the excerpt and pagination scripts
+- 🌹 Happy Valentines day

 = 5.6.2 (2021-02-09) =

 - Added the "Review Themes" add-on, premium members may request early access to try out the beta.